 2. Screaming at someone who is already afraid of you doesn’t help calm them or you.

 When we do this we end up with a subject who is fearful and, because of increased stress, may become agitated and begin to act out to protect against a perceived threat.
-This results in officers becoming more stressed and in greater fear of their personal safety.
-The fear can result in more aggression on both parts and potentially spiral up into a use of force.
+This results in officers becoming more stressed and in greater fear for their personal safety.
+The fear can result in more aggression on both parts and potentially spiral up into use of force.

 Secondly, when emotions run high and our voices raise we have a tendency to look at the other person’s face.
-This aids in the communication process, but can be hazardous for police officers.
+This aids in the communication process but can be hazardous for police officers.

 3. Everyone wants to be listened to.